maoadrian12/CS180-project-5/README.md

 Copy the classes into an IDE of your choosing.
 After compiling the classes, run the Market class to run the program.

+## MarketServer.java

+The MarketServer class is the class that holds the server for the program.
+This class is to be ran in the terminal first before the client class is ran.
+This class holds methods related to managing connections to the client as well as some threading.

-## Market.java
+## MarketClient.java

-The Market class is the class that contains the main method to the marketplace and runs the program.
-This is the class to be ran in the terminal to run the program.
+The MarketClient class is the class that contains the main method to the marketplace and runs the program.
+This is the class to be ran in the terminal after running the server class to run the program.
 Some methods pertaining to file I/O not specific to any of the other classes are located here as well.
-The market class calls a lot of methods written in other classes as well as distributes the processing for said methods elsewhere to keep the main one clean.
+This class calls a lot of methods written in other classes as well as distributes the processing for said methods elsewhere to keep the main one clean.

-Testing Info: Listings.txt was present/not present, making sure Listings.txt would have the correct info, making sure Listings.txt would update every time the program closed, etc...
-Also tested inputs in the login sections: whether people could have blank usernames, and whether incorrect inputs could be handled well.

 ## User.java